marrcelp/Task-Manager/README.md

 ▶ 2025-04-25 | 09:00 – 09:25
 ```

-This will make the app more useful for time reporting, personal productivity, and even billing if used professionally.
+This will make the app more useful for time reporting and personal productivity.

 ---